 Look for baby backs with marbling of fat in the meat between the bones for best results.
 Also try to find baby backs that are NOT labeled as “extra meaty” as this denotes the presence of extra loin meat that has been left attached.

 While this may seem like a good thing, loin meat is very lean and will end up mostly dry.

 Both spares and baby backs will have a thick membrane or skin on the bone side which should be removed prior to smoking them.

-I will mention pork country style ribs as well just because everyone calls them “ribs” however, they are actually not ribs at all but are cut from the pork butt or the pork loin and may or may or may not contain a bone.
+I will mention pork country style ribs as well just because everyone calls them “ribs” however, delicious as they may be, they are actually not ribs at all.
+They are simply long strips cut from the pork butt or the pork loin and may or may or may not contain a bone.

 Chicken is a great cut for a beginner simply because it can actually handle a wider range of temperatures and if you mess one up, you are out much less money than you would be with most other cuts of meat.

 I like to use chickens that are around three to four pounds but it is not uncommon to see chickens weighing in at five pounds or more.
 The smaller ones tend to be best for flavor and tenderness but the larger ones will work fine if that is all that is available.